WWitman/swagger-node-slack/README-blog2.md

 ### Try it!

-A nice thing about `swagger` projects is that you can build and test them locally on the built-in HTTP server.
+A nice thing about projects built with `swagger-node` is that you can build and test them locally on the built-in HTTP server.
 Let's try out our new Ticker-bot!

 >Remember, with an Incoming WebHooks integration, the idea is to send a message FROM another service INTO a Slack channel.